ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 * `members_cpu_allocation_count` - Enables and allocates the number of specified cores to your deployment.
 For example, to use two dedicated cores per member, use `"members_cpu_allocation_count":"2"`.
 If omitted, the default Shared Compute CPU:RAM ratios will be applied.
 This parameter only applies to `multitenant'.
 * `service-endpoints` - The [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) supported on your deployment, `public` or `private`.

-   In the CLI, `service-endpoints` is a flag, not a parameter.
-   {: note}

 ## Provisioning with Terraform
 {: #provisioning-terraform}